Published on

 What Is Fentanyl?

-Fentanyl is a powerful synthetic opioid that is similar to morphine but is 50 to 100 times more potent.
-Fentanyl has been found in substances such as heroin, meth, MDMA (ecstasy/molly), cocaine, and other recreational drugs due to its low cost.
-It is estimated that fentanyl may be responsible for 75% of all drug overdose-related deaths.
+Fentanyl is a powerful synthetic opioid that is similar to morphine but is 50 to 100 times more potent.1 Fentanyl has been found in substances such as heroin, meth, MDMA (ecstasy/molly), cocaine, and other recreational drugs due to its low cost.
+It is estimated that illegally-made fentanyl may be responsible for 75% of all drug overdose-related deaths.2

 Why Is Fentanyl Dangerous?

 The high potency of fentanyl greatly increases the risk of overdose.
-People may not be aware they are consuming it because it can be disguised as other drugs and is nearly impossible to detect.
-Fentanyl has no specific look or smell, and without being aware of its presence, it can be easy to underestimate how much is being consumed, resulting in overdose.
-As little as a grain of fentanyl can be enough to cause harm or even a fatal overdose.
+People may not be aware they are consuming it because it can be disguised as other drugs and is nearly impossible to detect without testing.
+Fentanyl has no specific look or smell, and without being aware of its presence, it can be easy to underestimate how much is being consumed, resulting in overdose.3 As little as a grain of fentanyl can be enough to cause harm or even a fatal overdose.

 Image